 When a cat loses a tooth, it can be alarming.
 Maybe you found a tooth on the floor or just noticed that it was missing when your cat yawned.
 Sudden tooth loss is not a normal thing that adult cats experience.
-When adult cats lose teeth, there’s always a reason that it happened.
+When adult cats lose teeth, there’s always a reason that it happens.

 Kittens, however, do lose their baby teeth before their adult teeth grow in.
 Once these adult teeth are in place, they should remain in the cat’s mouth permanently.